4alltecnologia/android-automation-test/README.md

-# android-automation-test
-Simple android application used in automation test.
+# 4All - Unit Testing Workshop for Android Developers

+Simple Android application used like example for the 4All - Unit Testing Workshop for Android Developers.

+To build and test app, run this: `./gradlew` (or `gradlew.bat`, in Windows machine) `assembleDebug` `testDebugUnitTest`